usc-isi-i2/datamart-upload/docs/index.md

 	"qualifier": "Fertilizer"
 }
 ```
 Some variables may belong to already existing CSVs, and therefore we may have information about their position in the table.
-In example case below, `columnIndex` is used to identify that the variable was in the second column of the spreadsheet, while the `partOf` qualifier indicates the URL of the table the variable was included in:
+In example case below, `columnIndex` is used to identify that the variable was in the second column of the spreadsheet, while the `datasetID` qualifier indicates the URL of the dataset the variable was included in:
 ```
 {
 	"name": "Number of homicides worldwide",